Croccante di Mandorle from our Rome Cooking Classes

 3. Pour all 250 grams of sugar into a saucepan, add just a touch of water, and cook over high heat while continuously stirring with a wooden spoon.
 Allow it to melt and become a deep rich brown color.
 This will take about 10 minutes, but keep a close eye on it.

 4. Quickly mix together the almonds with the melted sugar.
 Mix this together well for a couple minutes, to ensure that the almonds are well coated and everything is combined well.

 5. Immediately pour this mixture over a cookie sheet.

 6. Using a lemon that’s been sliced in half, spread out the mixture over the cookie sheet until it reaches your desired thickness.

 7. Allow the croccante to cool for about 20 minutes.
-Once it’s cooled, you can then break it into pieces using a knife (since it’s brittle, it’s hard to break apart, so Chef Daniela does recommend a heavy knife).
+Once it’s cooled, you can then break it into pieces using a knife (since it’s brittle, it’s hard to break apart, so we do recommend a heavy knife).

 8. Decorate the croccante with small colored candies, which is also known as diavulli in Naples.
 Use as many sprinkles as you’d like!